Israel – UK Tax Treaty

 Relocation

-The UK’s is an appealing destination and has become increasingly popular; in 2022, approximately 1.2 million people migrated to the country which ultimately accounted for about a 600,000 increase in net migration.
+The United Kingdom is an appealing destination and has become increasingly popular; in 2022, approximately 1.2 million people migrated to the country.
+Relocation to London has primarily dominated the flow of movements to the country.

 The UK also sees its fair share of wealthy individuals migrating to the country due to its competitive tax system, offering advantageous rates and incentives.

-Transfer of funds from Israel to United Kingdom
+Transfer of Funds from Israel to the United Kingdom

 For more information on money transfers abroad, click here.